Part-of-The-Pack/faq/faq/contingency.md

 3. The total cost (= net + contingency, meaning $550)

 This gives you total flexibility to report net costs and contingency/margin for your tour and across multiple tours as well.

+Oh and by the way, you can find the original announcement of this feature **[here](https://blog.partofthepack.com/introducing-tour-float-and-contingency/)**